 I am an award-winning author in both memoir and spiritually based self-help.
 My unpublished manuscript, Glowing Houses: An Appalachian Girl’s Memoir, took second place in the nonfiction/memoir category in the 2015 Pacific Northwest Writers Association literary contest.
-I have a proposal and manuscript (~85k words) and I have a full proposal that includes the following: table of contents; chapter-by-chapter outline; synopsis; competitive titles; marketing plan; full bio; and three sample chapters.
+My manuscript is complete (~86,000 words) and I have a full proposal that includes the following: table of contents; chapter-by-chapter outline; synopsis; competitive titles; marketing plan; full bio; and three sample chapters.